BerkeleyLab/upcxx/docs/implementation-defined.md

     feature to which this implementation adheres, defined only when the library is built with CUDA enabled.
 See the UPC++ specification for the specified value.
+  * `UPCXX_KIND_HIP`:
+    An integer literal providing the version number of the ROCm/HIP memory-kind feature to which this implementation adheres, defined only when the library is built with ROCm/HIP enabled.
+See the UPC++ specification for the specified value.

   * `UPCXX_THREADMODE`:
     This is either undefined (for the default "seq" threadmode) or defined to